oleobal/svg-pinout/README.md

 You can find out the details with the `-d` option or by reading [this file](format.txt).
+A more formal description is available [here](reference.md).

 ### Usage

 As noted earlier, a version is available online.
-To run your own, you'll just needs Python 3.
+To run it on your own computer, you'll just need [Python 3](https://www.python.org/downloads/).
+It is a command line application.

 The command that produced the earlier diagram was :
 `python.exe .\pinout.py .\examples\simple.txt .\examples\simple.svg`